 The organizational problem

 Executives who have seen ChatGPT want an AI feature.
 Boards want an AI story.
 Sales wants an AI pitch.
-The pressure to wrap a model in a UI and ship it is enormous.
+The pressure to wrap a model in a UI and ship is enormous.

 That reframe is the entire strategy.
 Start with the job.
 Design for failure.
 Measure outcomes.
 Everything else is implementation.